stan-smith/FossFLOW/README.md

 If you've had a feature that I've implemented for you, or fixed a bug it'd be great if you could :) if not, that's not a problem, this software will always remain free!

+<b>Also!</b> If you haven't yet, please check out the underlying library this is built on by <a href="https://github.com/markmanx/isoflow">@markmanx</a> I truly stand on the shoulders of a giant here 🫡

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P61KBXA3)

 <img width="30" height="30" alt="image" src="https://github.com/user-attachments/assets/dc6ec9ca-48d7-4047-94cf-5c4f7ed63b84" /> <b> https://buymeacoffee.com/stan.smith </b>